brotatotes/bht-automation/bht gen 3/Revelation/Chapter 22/Revelation 22 9 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 21:50:57
+- Timestamp: 12-25-2023 19:31:51
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 73
+- BHT Word Count: 71
-- BHT Commentary Usage: 26.92%
+- BHT Commentary Usage: 32.08%
-- BHT Quality Score: 1.8959534013193253
+- BHT Quality Score: 1.9161776300918945
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (52):
+- ChatGPT injected words (53):
-	['about', 'absolute', 'acknowledging', 'against', 'all', 'alone', 'and', 'angel', 'believers', 'brotherhood', 'by', 'collective', 'dedicating', 'duty', 'echoes', 'emphasizes', 'encourages', 'exclusively', 'fallen', 'future', 'god', 'his', 'importance', 'in', 'insights', 'jesus', 'john', 'need', 'of', 'offer', 'prohibition', 'prophets', 'recognizing', 'revealing', 's', 'service', 'shared', 'significant', 'solely', 'sovereignty', 'spiritual', 'strong', 'temptation', 'the', 'their', 'this', 'to', 'underscores', 'unlike', 'urgent', 'with', 'worship']
+	['abruptness', 'all', 'alone', 'and', 'angel', 'angels', 'another', 'are', 'aversion', 'before', 'believers', 'brethren', 'brotherhood', 'contrasting', 'creatures', 'demonstrating', 'duty', 'emphasizes', 'encourage', 'fallen', 'fellow', 'furthermore', 'god', 'highlights', 'his', 'in', 'including', 'interposition', 'is', 'it', 'jesus', 'john', 'not', 'of', 'one', 'prohibiting', 'prophets', 'reflects', 's', 'servants', 'service', 'shared', 'spiritual', 'support', 'temptation', 'the', 'their', 'thy', 'to', 'unity', 'with', 'worship', 'worshipping']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (36):
-	['absolute', 'acknowledging', 'angel', 'believers', 'brotherhood', 'collective', 'dedicating', 'duty', 'echoes', 'emphasizes', 'encourages', 'exclusively', 'fallen', 'future', 'god', 'importance', 'insights', 'jesus', 'john', 'need', 'offer', 'prohibition', 'prophets', 'recognizing', 'revealing', 's', 'service', 'shared', 'significant', 'solely', 'sovereignty', 'spiritual', 'strong', 'temptation', 'underscores', 'unlike', 'urgent', 'worship']
+	['abruptness', 'angel', 'angels', 'aversion', 'believers', 'brethren', 'brotherhood', 'contrasting', 'creatures', 'demonstrating', 'duty', 'emphasizes', 'encourage', 'fallen', 'fellow', 'furthermore', 'god', 'highlights', 'including', 'interposition', 'jesus', 'john', 'prohibiting', 'prophets', 'reflects', 's', 'servants', 'service', 'shared', 'spiritual', 'support', 'temptation', 'thy', 'unity', 'worship', 'worshipping']

 ### Logs
-- Attempt 1 BHT: The angel in Revelation 22:9 urges against worship, emphasizing the importance of directing worship solely to God.
-The abruptness of the phrase signifies the angel's strong disapproval of any act that detracts from God's glory.
-In contrast to the fallen angel's temptation to Jesus, the angel's response highlights the need to worship God alone.
-Furthermore, the angel includes John as a spiritual brother with the prophets, emphasizing their shared role in revealing important truths about the future.
-By expressing their mutual service and encouraging one another, all believers are called to worship God, recognizing His supreme authority.
+- Attempt 1 BHT: The angel's abruptness in prohibiting worship reflects his strong aversion to even indirect worship, contrasting with the fallen angel's earlier temptation of Jesus to worship him.
+The angel's prompt interposition emphasizes the importance of worshipping God alone, not angels.
+Furthermore, the inclusion of thy brethren the prophets highlights John's spiritual brotherhood with the prophets, demonstrating the unity of believers in their mutual service to God.
+Christians are reminded that all creatures, including angels, are fellow servants before God, and it is their duty to encourage and support one another in their shared service.
-- 🔄 Revelation 22:9 (attempt 1, 100 words, 31.34% quotes quality score: 1.9294868056058796, V2 normalized quality score: 55.5, commentator tiers 1-3: 38.36%, 34.11%, 27.54%)
+- 🔄 Revelation 22:9 (attempt 1, 97 words, 30.77% quotes quality score: 1.8985444519629393, V2 normalized quality score: 54.47, commentator tiers 1-3: 42.49%, 30.57%, 26.94%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The angel in this passage urges against worship, emphasizing the importance of directing worship solely to God.
-The abruptness of the angel's phrase signifies their strong disapproval of any act that detracts from God's glory.
-In contrast to the fallen angel's temptation to Jesus, the angel's response highlights the need to worship God alone.
-By expressing their mutual service and encouraging one another, all believers are called to worship God, recognizing His supreme authority.
+- Attempt 2 BHT: The angel's abruptness in prohibiting worship reflects his aversion, contrasting with the fallen angel's temptation of Jesus.
+The angel's interposition emphasizes worshipping God alone, not angels.
+Furthermore, thy brethren the prophets highlights John's spiritual brotherhood with the prophets, demonstrating the unity of believers.
+All creatures, including angels, are fellow servants before God, and it is their duty to encourage and support one another in their shared service.
-- 🔄 Revelation 22:9 (attempt 2, 78 words, 34.62% quotes quality score: 1.9644257264100062, V2 normalized quality score: 56.66, commentator tiers 1-3: 36.49%, 34.93%, 28.58%)
+- 🔄 Revelation 22:9 (attempt 2, 71 words, 32.08% quotes quality score: 1.9161776300918945, V2 normalized quality score: 55.05, commentator tiers 1-3: 44.29%, 30.22%, 25.49%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: The angel forcefully warns against worship, emphasizing the exclusive devotion that is due to God.
-The abruptness of the angel's words underlines their strong rejection of any act that might diminish the glory of God.
-In contrast to the fallen angel's temptation to Jesus, the angel's response emphasizes the necessity of worshiping God alone.
-By acknowledging the fellowship between John and the prophets, the angel highlights the shared role they have in revealing important truths about the future.
-This mutual service calls all believers to bow in worship before God and His supreme sovereignty.
+- Attempt 3 BHT: The angel's abrupt prohibition of worship reveals his abhorrence of being worshipped, even in an indirect manner, contrasting with the fallen angel's temptation of Jesus.
+The angel's interposition underscores the importance of worshipping God alone, not angels.
+Additionally, the inclusion of thy brethren the prophets emphasizes John's spiritual connection with the prophets, highlighting the unity of believers.
+It reminds Christians that all creatures, including angels, are fellow servants before God, and it is their responsibility to support and encourage one another as they serve God.
-- 🔄 Revelation 22:9 (attempt 3, 97 words, 33.85% quotes quality score: 1.8708729511834767, V2 normalized quality score: 53.55, commentator tiers 1-3: 37.01%, 34.31%, 28.67%)
+- 🔄 Revelation 22:9 (attempt 3, 89 words, 35.38% quotes quality score: 1.8902510290918206, V2 normalized quality score: 54.19, commentator tiers 1-3: 43.38%, 29.79%, 26.82%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The angel's urgent warning against worship underscores the exclusive reverence due to God.
-The angel's strong rejection of any act detracting from God's glory contrasts with the temptation Jesus faced.
-By acknowledging John's fellowship with the prophets, the angel highlights their shared responsibility in disclosing future truths.
-This mutual service compels believers to worship God alone, recognizing His supreme authority.
+- Attempt 4 BHT: The angel's abrupt prohibition indicates his abhorrence of being worshipped, contrasting with the fallen angel's temptation of Jesus.
+It emphasizes the importance of worshipping God alone, not angels.
+The mention of thy brethren the prophets illustrates John's spiritual connection with the prophets, highlighting the unity of believers.
+All creatures, including angels, are fellow servants before God, and it is their duty to support and encourage one another as they serve God.
-- 🔄 Revelation 22:9 (attempt 4, 64 words, 28.57% quotes quality score: 1.8200701781291104, V2 normalized quality score: 51.86, commentator tiers 1-3: 38.48%, 34.55%, 26.97%)
+- 🔄 Revelation 22:9 (attempt 4, 74 words, 35.19% quotes quality score: 1.9043100274337021, V2 normalized quality score: 54.66, commentator tiers 1-3: 43.12%, 30.97%, 25.91%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The angel's strong and urgent prohibition against worship echoes the importance of dedicating worship solely to God.
-Unlike the fallen angel's temptation of Jesus, the angel emphasizes the need to worship God alone.
-By recognizing John's spiritual brotherhood with the prophets, the angel underscores their collective duty in revealing significant insights about the future.
-This shared service encourages all believers to offer worship to God exclusively, acknowledging His absolute sovereignty.
+- Attempt 5 BHT: The angel quickly intervenes, vehemently rejecting any form of worship, contrasting with the temptations faced by Jesus.
+This underscores the imperative to worship God alone, not angels.
+Thy brethren the prophets highlights John's spiritual bond with the prophets, reflecting the unity of believers.
+All creatures, including angels, serve God, belonging to the same fellowship of service.
+Thus, their responsibility is to uplift and support one another in their mutual devotion to God.
-- 🔄 Revelation 22:9 (attempt 5, 73 words, 26.92% quotes quality score: 1.8959534013193253, V2 normalized quality score: 54.38, commentator tiers 1-3: 37.89%, 36.21%, 25.9%)
+- 🔄 Revelation 22:9 (attempt 5, 73 words, 32.73% quotes quality score: 1.7147140023048106, V2 normalized quality score: 48.36, commentator tiers 1-3: 41.14%, 33.43%, 25.43%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Revelation 22:9 bht prompt v0.8 (73 words, 26.92% quotes)
+- ✅ Revelation 22:9 bht prompt v0.8 (71 words, 32.08% quotes)
-- quality score: 1.8959534013193253, V2 normalized quality score: 54.38, commentator tiers 1-3: 37.89%, 36.21%, 25.9%)
+- quality score: 1.9161776300918945, V2 normalized quality score: 55.05, commentator tiers 1-3: 44.29%, 30.22%, 25.49%)